josephluck/sparkdown/README.md

 - `output`: Directory where sparkdown will generate HTML files
 - `bodyFont`: Any valid google webfont
 - `monospaceFont`: Any valid google webfont (used when rendering `code` snippets)
+- `author`: Populates the author meta tag
+- `description`: Populates the description meta tag
+- `title` - The base title for the site.
+Note this gets updated per-page automatically

-You can also add a `sparkdown` key to your `package.json` file and sparkdown will read from it instead of the config file:
+Alternatively, you can add a `sparkdown` key to your `package.json` file and sparkdown will read from it instead of the config file:

 ```json
 {